-Speaker: Joan Collins, President of Adirondack Avian Expeditions & Workshops, LLC, leads birding trips year-round, is a New York State licensed guide, and Adirondack 46er.
-She is Editor of New York Birders, Vice-President of Northern New York Audubon, and past President of the New York State Ornithological Association.
-Joan has published several journal, magazine, and newspaper articles on wildlife and conservation topics in various publications including New York Birders, Conservationist, Adirondack Life Magazine, LOCALadk Magazine, and The Kingbird.
+Speaker: Joan Collins, President of Adirondack Avian Expeditions & Workshops, LLC, leads birding trips year-round, is a New York State licensed guide, an Adirondack 46er, and has climbed all the Adirondack fire tower peaks.
+She is a past President of the New York State Ornithological Association and current Editor of New York Birders.
+She is a past Board of Directors member of the Audubon Council of New York State, and past President of Northern New York Audubon Society.
+Joan has published several journal, magazine, and newspaper articles on wildlife and conservation topics in various publications including Audubon, New York Birders, Conservationist, Adirondack Life Magazine, LOCALadk Magazine, and The Kingbird.
 She authored several warbler species accounts, in addition to serving as a peer reviewer for The Second Atlas of Breeding Birds in New York State.
-Joan is a frequent guest speaker and teaches classes on ornithology topics.
+Joan is a frequent keynote speaker and teaches classes on ornithology topics.

-Dinner at the Adirondack Hotel: A social dinner will follow the Saturday afternoon presentation.
-Participants will gather at the Adirondack Hotel in Long Lake after the talk and dinner will begin at 6:30 p.m.
+Dinner at the Adirondack Hotel: A social dinner will follow the Saturday afternoon presentation in the Adirondack Hotel dining room in Long Lake at 6 p.m.

 Registration is required to attend the field trips.
 Call the Long Lake Parks and Recreation Department at 518-624-3077 to register.
 There is a maximum of 25 participants for each field trip.
 The presentation and dinner at the Adirondack Hotel are open to the public.
-If you plan to attend dinner at the Adirondack Hotel after the presentation, please call the Long Lake Parks and Recreation Department to let them know.
-Please register by January 24th.
+If you plan to attend dinner at the Adirondack Hotel after the presentation, please call the Long Lake Parks and Recreation Department to let them know by January 23rd.